 - Marcelo Dias (Aarhus University)

 - Simone Borlenghi Garoia (KTH)

 - Giovanni Volpe (Gothenburg University)

-- Astrid de Wijn (Trondheim University)
+- Astrid de Wijn (Norwegian University of Science and Technology)

 If you want to participate in the workshop, please fill in the registration form.

 There is a (very) limited number of travel grants available for PhD students and young Postdoc fellows from the Nordic countries.
 If you are interested in such a grant, please contact the organizers via email.